Captain Horatio (Horace) Townshend (5D23)

 Page 483 of The Calendar of Wills and Administration 1858-1922 in the National Archives of Ireland records that Probate of the will of "Horace Townshend late of Kincraigie Courtmacsherry County Cork Retired Captain”, who died on 15 June 1904, was granted at Cork on 8 September 1904 to "Robert Henry Leslie and Hewitt Richard Poole Esquires".
 Effects £9,469 8s 4d.
 Re-sworn £10,536 8s 4d.

 (1) He was agent to the Earl of Shannon and treasurer of the Lislee Relief Committee, Courtmacsherry during the potato famine of 1846-51.
-The entry for Kincraigie in the National University of Ireland (NUI) Galway Connacht and Munster Landed Estates Database records "Willam Burton Leslie was leasing land and out-offices from the Ladies Boyle at the time of Griffith's Valuation.
+The entry for Kincraigie in the University of Galway Landed Estates Database records "William Burton Leslie was leasing land and out-offices from the Ladies Boyle at the time of Griffith's Valuation.
 The property is labelled Woodview on the first edition Ordnance Survey map.
 The property later bacame Kincraigie where he lived with his wife, Jane Florence McCartie, the widow of Horace Townsend.
 Jane's son, also Horace, owned the house until the early twentieth century.
 Later the home of the Travers family and now a ruin."

 (2) Justin was born on 19 March 1786.
 He married 29 May 1810 Isabella, daughter of Caleb Falkiner eldest son of Sir Riggs Falkiner.
 UH Hussey de Burgh's ‘Landowners of Ireland 1878' records "McCartie, Justin.
 JP, Carrignavar.
 Cork - 3435 acres £1025."